As a real estate lawyer in New York, we practice in the areas of both residential and commercial real estate.

 If you are looking for a real estate lawyer in New York, NY, we at the Law Offices of Albert Goodwin are here for you.
 You can call us at 718-509-9774 or send us an email at email@example.com.

-As a residential real estate lawyer, we primarily focus on purchase and sale of properties
+When we work as a residential real estate lawyer, we primarily focus on purchase and sale of properties

 A residential real estate lawyer’s primary occupation is representing either the buyer or the seller when they are buying or selling a home.
 In New York, it is customary for the buyer and the seller to each be represented by a separate lawyer in the sale and purchase transaction.
 Here are some of the things that residential real estate lawyers does in the home sale process, leading up to and during the closing: